Written by Joyce Ann Danieles

 Critical Philippine BPO Challenges To Overcome

 As you explore what BPO is in the Philippines, note that the sector encounters challenges that hinder its consistent growth.
-These risks weaken the market’s reliability and reputation for providing superior outsourced work if left unresolved.
+If left unresolved, these risks weaken the market’s reliability and reputation for providing superior outsourced work.

 IBPAP’s Philippine IT-BPM Industry Roadmap 2028 states the following as critical talent-related challenges the country needs to overcome: